Colorize Black and White Images: Get Realistic Looking Results in ZPS X

 When colorizing very simple objects that are small and don’t contain multiple light and dark areas, you don’t even need to take colors from other photos.
 Simply choose from the default color palette.
 Remember to always choose the Color Blending Mode for the Gradient Map.

 TIP: Give each layer a name so you know which is which.
-This will definitely come in handy when you’ve accumulated ten or more layers.
+This will come in handy when you’ve accumulated ten or more layers.

 Colorize Black and White Images